-If you have suffered from sepsis that was misdiagnosed or identified late, within the last three years, TRUE Solicitors may be able to help you to make a claim.
-TRUE Solicitors has a team of lawyers who specialise in sepsis claims.
+If you have suffered from sepsis that was misdiagnosed or identified late, within the last three years, TRUE Solicitors may be able to help you to make a medical negligence claim.
 Their experience and expertise can help you to obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.

 Call us on 0344 854 7000 to discuss your claim, or submit your details below and we’ll call you back at a time convenient for you.

 What are the common causes of sepsis?

 The UK Sepsis Trust states that a quarter of all sepsis survivors suffer permanent, life-changing after effects, and that sadly five people are killed by sepsis every hour in the UK.
 Sepsis is mainly associated with infections in the abdomen, lungs, urinary tract and pelvis, it can also be caused by: